ksc-fe/kpc/components/input/demos/autowidth.md

 ## en-US

-Specify ` autoWidth ` can make changes over the length of the text input box width
+Specify ` autoWidth ` can change the width of the input box as the length of the text changes

 ```vdt
 import Input from 'kpc/components/input';